 This being said, abuse does not always have to be ongoing to have severely negative repercussions.
 Once-off instances of abuse can have as much damage as long-standing abuse.
 Someone caught in the grips of abuse will feel that they are on a roller-coaster of emotions and that there life is off-balance.

-Psychotherapy can help the individual learn to build healthy self-esteem and regain a sense of balance in their lives.
+Psychotherapy can help the individual learn to build healthy relationships, self-esteem and regain a sense of balance in their lives.
 But there are several things you can do to get out of an abusive relationship for good.

 - End it.
 Abusive patterns only repeat themselves.
 As much as you wished it would have worked, the reality is it didn’t and it isn’t going to.
 Pull the plug and start your personal transformation.